-No matter the size of your organisation, if you are not using pull requests, you really should start from this single practice that has the highest impact over effort ratio.
+No matter the size of your organisation, if you are not using pull requests in Salesforce, you really should start from this single practice that has the highest impact over effort ratio.

 - Change control management

 - Hands-on knowledge sharing

 Change control seems to be far from agile and CI/CD, a sort of bureaucracy that we don’t really need anymore.
 But if you can keep it lightweight, change control can be really beneficial to keep all the team on the same page about practices and, overall what is going to be released at the next deployment.
 No matter the size of your organisation but this could be a real challenge, and sometimes save you the day from really bad deployments.

 Pull requests are a very lightweight documented practice to define what is going to be released and why.
 Many git providers have already some templates in place ( Github, BitBucket ): you could use templates to add a checklist for tasks that are out of the coding scope but still part of the release process, for instance, write documentation or engage the marketing team.

 Quality is an extensive term in this context, from coding conventions to testing practices or even design patterns.
 Again it may sound a heavy word that does not play well with Agile common sense, but any business needs to monitor the quality of their services or products.